Troubleshooting Reports: Report Performance

 When you create a snapshot report that has report parameters that filter the data, all possible data that could be displayed in the report must be saved in the snapshot.
 In this case, do not use query parameters in the dataset queries.
 Instead, manually create report parameters that you can use in filter expressions to enable the user to specify the report data they want.

 Write queries with the ORDER BY clause to presort data that is retrieved for a report.
 Sort the data in the order you want it sorted in the report.
 Presorted data improves report processing time because of the way it is stored in memory.
 Many report processing tasks do not require sorting data before processing it.
 For example, SUM is not order-dependent.
 Data within group instances is not automatically sorted.
 If you do not need sorted data in the report, do not set sort expressions on the dataset or data region.
-For more information, see ORDER BY Clause (Transact-SQL) and How to: Sort Data in a Data Region (Report Builder 3.0 and SSRS).
+For more information, see ORDER BY Clause (Transact-SQL) and Sorting Data in a Report.

 Sorting groups or sorting by aggregate values is much simpler in the report than in the query and is frequently more efficient also.